dotnet/docs/docs/standard/serialization/system-text-json-ignore-properties.md

 # How to ignore properties with System.Text.Json

 When serializing C# objects to JavaScript Object Notation (JSON), by default, all public properties are serialized.
 If you don't want some of them to appear in the resulting JSON, you have several options.
-In this article you learn how to ignore various properties:
+In this article you learn how to ignore properties based on various criteria:

 ::: zone pivot="dotnet-5-0"